 What is the Oregon Ocean Policy Advisory Council?

-The Oregon Ocean Policy Advisory Council (OPAC) is the legislatively mandated marine policy advisory body.
-It provides, among other statutory charges, advice to the Governor, state agencies and local governments on ocean policy and resource management matters (ORS 196.433).
-The OPAC has diverse membership made up of representatives from coastal community interests, state agencies, conservation interests, and the general public.
-OPAC meetings are usually held on the Oregon coast twice a year.
-The Council's membership is defined by
+legislatively established marine policy advisory body for the State.
+The council provides advice to the Governor, state agencies, and local governments on ocean policy and resource management matters.
+OPAC members represent coastal community interests, state agencies, conservation interests, and the general public.
+The Council's membership is defined by Oregon Revised Statute 196.438.
+View the current

 OPAC roster for a full list of council members and their positions.